 Conversions and marriages that are not legally recognized in Israel raise many legal questions.
 Only some of these questions are explicitly addressed in the law, and therefore obtaining legal status in such cases is riddled with uncertainty.
 In this article, attorney Tal Ofir explains how non-Orthodox conversion to Judaism (Giyur) or an interfaith marriage ceremony within Israel affects the process of obtaining status for foreign partners of a different religion.

-The law offices of Cohen, Decker, Pex and Brosh, in Jerusalem and Tel Aviv, specialize in immigration law.
+Our law offices in Jerusalem and Tel Aviv, specialize in immigration law.
 Our office has extensive experience in accompanying couples through the stages of obtaining legal status for foreign partners, and representing them before all the administrative and legal courts.

 What does the law say about non-recognized conversion?